DFHack/dfhack/LUA_API.rst

   Returns true *x,y,z* of the item, or *nil* if invalid; may be not equal to item.pos if in inventory.

+* ``dfhack.items.getDescription(item, type[, decorate])``

+  Returns the string description of the item, as produced by the getItemDescription method.
+If decorate is true, also adds markings for quality and improvements.

 * ``dfhack.items.getGeneralRef(item, type)``

   Searches for a general_ref with the given type.